JHurricane96/code_character_player_docs/overview.rst

 - Cartesian coordinates:
     The origin is at the top left corner of the map.
-    Left is increasing X, down is increasing Y.
+    Right is increasing X, down is increasing Y.

 - Offsets:
     The origin is at the top left corner of the map.